Anthony Davis, Giannis Antetokounmpo and Brook Lopez are three of the leading candidates for Defensive Player of the Year.

 In addition to being able to guard multiple positions, Simmons has grown into one of the league's more disruptive defenders.
 He's currently leading the league with 2.1 steals per game and ranks third in deflections per game and second in loose balls recovered per game.

-Whether or not he ends up being a finalist for Defensive Player of the Year remains to be seen - the amount of time he misses with his current injury could play a role in that - but he's made a strong case to make one of the two All-Defensive Teams, at the very least.
+Whether or not he ends up being a finalist for Defensive Player of the Year remains to be seen - the amount of time he missed with injury could play a role in that - but he's made a strong case to make one of the two All-Defensive Teams, at the very least.

 2. Anthony Davis, Los Angeles Lakers (32 points)